Medically reviewed by Drugs.com. Last updated on Oct 3, 2019.

 Dosage form: powder, for oral solution

-Dosages of up to 20 grams per day have been necessary to control homocysteine levels in some patients.
-However, one pharmacokinetic and pharmacodynamic in vitro simulation study indicated minimal benefit from exceeding a twice-daily dosing schedule and a 150 mg/kg/day dosage for Cystadane.
+Dosages of up to 20 grams/day have been necessary to control homocysteine concentrations in some patients.
+However, one pharmacokinetic and pharmacodynamic in vitro simulation study indicated minimal benefit from exceeding a twice-daily dosing schedule and a 150 mg/kg/day dosage for CYSTADANE.

 More about Cystadane (betaine)